unsw-restech/restech-docs/docs/glossary.rst

 Management Plane
 ----------------

-The Management Plane is the set of servers that sit above or adjacent to the :ref:`def_compute_node`.
+The Management Plane is the set of servers that sit above or adjacent to the :ref:`def_compute_nodes`.
 These servers are used to manage the system, manage the storage, or manage the network.
 User's have access to the :ref:`def_login_node` and :ref:`def_data_transfer_node`.
 Other servers include the :ref:`def_head_node`.

 .. _def_mpi:

 MPI
 ---

-Message Passing Infrastructure (MPI) is a technology for running :ref:`def_compute_jobs` on more than :ref:`def_compute_node`.
+Message Passing Infrastructure (MPI) is a technology for running a :ref:`def_batch_job` on more than one :ref:`def_compute_nodes`.
 Designed for situations where parts of the job can run on independent nodes with the results being transferred to other nodes for the next part of the job to be run.

 .. _def_network_drive: